harshrajm/CarRental202/journals/harshraj.mahesh-journal.md

 Communicated the tasks to be done clearly to other team members.
 Had productive and open discussion in scrum meetings.

 # XP Core Values
-Communication
+Feedback

-Made sure the communication during scrum meetings is clear and open.
-Facilitated an environment encouraging discussions and feedback.
+Made sure to show my work to the team weekly and attain feedback.
+With the help of this feedback I was able to prioratize my tasks, this led to a seamless integration of fronend and backend application.